+What.
+A. Deck.
+This thing is pure, ancient class.
+Borne straight from the ashes of the Phoenix, this beast draws its heritage inspiration from the classic days of the forever legend, Duke Kahanamoku, the legendary Swim & Surf God from Hawaii.
 Hand shaped from Walnut, Purple Heart and silver ash.
 Need we say more.
 What a combination.
-Couple that with a black belly, black Dr Tongue ultimate carve trucks and smoked out black wheels and you have a stealth mode sidewalk surfing carving phenomenon.
+Couple that with a charcoal belly, kettle-black Dr Tongue ultimate carve trucks and smoked out charcoal wheels and you have a stealth mode sidewalk surfing carving phenomenon.
 Its just a beauty.

 3DM (Seismic) Avila wheels 65mmx75mm.

-Bones Super Reds bearings (Seismic Tektons also available).
+Bones Super Reds bearings.

 Dr Tongue Ultimate Carve Trucks.
 These things are awesome looking-slick and mean and are a purpose designed truck for Cruising and Carving.
 They're smooth and silky on the carve, but aggressive on the cut back.
 You've never experienced anything like these before, because there is nothing like them.
 NOTE: some wheel colour and truck colours may vary compared to pictures.
 Plus underbelly may also be a natural blonde on occasion (just as happens occasionally in real life!).